 I have a fix, will push shortly.

-#6 Updated by T F over 1 year ago
+#6 Updated by T F about 2 years ago

 OK, should I log it under hardware (since this is on a netgate appliance vs. a CE image running on my own hardware)?